Flora130/Interactive-Lab-Hub/Lab 1/README.md

 - **Goals:** What is each player trying to do?

 **Describe your setting, players, activity, and goals here.**
+setting: stage
+players: backstage crew, performer, audience
+activity: the crew moves the light to follow the performer, the performer is moving as the light follows them, and the audience tracks the performer/movement with their eye or head movements.
+goals: the performer is trying to gain the audiences' attention, the audience is trying to follow the plot and pay attention to what the performer is doing or saying, and the crew is trying to keep that focus clear and the interaction between the performer and the audience without friction.

 Now **sketch a 3 storyboards** of the interaction you are recreating.
 (The number may depend on the thing you drew, but stretch your thinking!)
 They don't need to be beautiful, but they must capture and communicate not only the behavior of the light, but how it affects